Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

 must be hand specified by the instructor per testcase.
 See Submitty Tutorial 16 for an example router.

-2. It can be important to ensure your container's start in the correct order.
+2. It can be important to ensure your containers start in the correct order.
 In the example above, a sleep is used on the client to ensure that the server starts before it.